 Labyrinth 8: Boys

 After our arrest, Rick and I rode down the mountain in separate cop cars.
-I’d thought of him as much older than me, but he was only a few years older than me.
-But that made a difference.
+Iā€™d thought of him as much older than me, but he was only nineteen.
+Yet that made a difference.
 I landed in the Fresno County Juvenile Detention Facility, while the police booked him in an adult jail.

-We’d headed down the winding roads in the afternoon, but by the time I made it to Detention, the skies were dark.
-After a repeat of fingerprint and mugshot routine I knew from Yosemite jail, two uniformed guards walked me through two monitored gates and into a long institutional corridor lit by fluorescent tubes, some of which flickered.
-They told me to strip, then watched as I showered.
-I joked, ā€œHey, this is the first shower I’ve had in weeks.
+Weā€™d headed down the winding roads in the afternoon, but by the time I made it to Detention, the skies were dark.
+After a repeat of the fingerprint and mugshot routine I knew from Yosemite jail, two uniformed guards walked me through two locked gates made of steel bars, then down a long institutional corridor lit by fluorescent tubes, some of which flickered.
+They told me to strip and watched me as I showered.
+I joked, ā€œHey, this is the first shower Iā€™ve had in weeks.
 Feels great!ā€

 ā€œJust hurry it up,ā€ one said, flatly.